fmeiraf/fernandomeirafilho.github.io/content/projects/banqstream.md

 ### To-Do

-- Create its own UI (probably using fastAPI + React)
+- Design a dedicated UI, possibly with fastAPI and React.
+- Make data parsing faster (maybe experiment with different models?)
-- Try finetuned models for the AI assistant
+- Experiment with fine-tuned models for the AI assistant.
-- Add more functionalites on UI for editing transactions
+- Enhance the UI with added functionalities for editing transactions.